 Visit the Company Website

 Visit the company website, review the company mission statement and company history, products and services, management, as well as information about the company culture.
 The information is usually available in the About Us section of the site.

 LinkedIn company profiles are a good way to find, at glance, more information on a company you're interested in.
 You'll be able see your connections at the company, new hires, promotions, jobs posted, related companies, and company statistics.
 Take a look at your interviewer's profile to get insight into their job and their background.

 Glassdoor's Interview Questions and Reviews section has a goldmine of information for job seekers.
 You can find out what candidates for the positions you are interviewing for were asked and get advice on how tough the interview was.

 Use Social Media

-Check Facebook and Twitter.
-Become a Fan of the company on Facebook and follow it on Twitter.
+Check Facebook, Google+ and Twitter.
+Like or follow the company to get updates.
 You'll find information you may not have found otherwise.

 Search both Google and Google News for the company name.

 Tap Your Connections

 If you have a connection that will help you find inside information, use it.
 Do you know someone who works there?
 Ask them if they can help.
 If you're a college grad ask your Career Office if they can give you a list of alumni who work there.
 Then email, send a LinkedIn message or call and ask for assistance.